Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/indicator/markPrice:{symbol0},{symbol1}...**

-Subscribe to this topic to obtain the mark price for the margin trading.
+Subscribe to this topic to get the mark price for margin trading.

 ```json
 {